Chapter 2: Hello World app

 - add an optional url name of

-In other words, if the user requests a page at
+In other words, if the user requests the homepage, represented by the empty string

 We’re almost done.
 The last step is to configure our project-level